keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 A little boy with chocolate on his lips and cheeks stared at her from across the street.
-The boy’s pointer finger was hooked around his mother’s pinky.
+The boy’s pointer finger hooked around his mother’s pinky.
 An otter stuffy was tucked underneath his armpit.
 </p>

 <p>